SethThomas/Supermarket-Pricing/README.md

 I used rubys built-in support for the observer pattern to implement this solution.

 The Checkout class, which is observable, keeps track of all scanned products and the total price for the scanned items.
 Each deal is implemented as an observer of the Checkout class.
-At checkout, each pricing scheme is asked to apply their particular algorithm to the products in the shopping cart, updating the cart contents and total price accordingly.
+At checkout, each pricing scheme is asked to apply its particular algorithm to the products in the shopping cart, updating the cart contents and total price accordingly.